Friend of the Court

 To serve the Court and the families of Kent County to ensure children are supported, both financially and emotionally.

-- FOC Annual Report – Implementation of Community Engagement Task Force Recommendations
+- FOC Third Annual Report – Implementation of Community Engagement Task Force Recommendations

 - Request for E-Mail Communication

 - How to Contact FOC

 We understand that issues associated with custody, parenting time and child support can often be stressful.
 The animations below make Friend of the Court processes a little less intimidating.

 A big thank you to Grand Valley State University's Suzanne Zack and the students in GVSU's Animation Outreach, North Park Montessori students and staff, and the Grand Rapids Community Media Center for their creativity!